maxsitt/insect-detect-docs/docs/hardware/buildinstructions_overview.md

 # Building Instructions: Overview

+??? warning "Disclaimer"

+    Every effort has been made to check the instructions for accuracy and completeness.
+However, the author cannot be held responsible for any errors or omissions.
+The readers remain responsible for their safety when using the tools, hardware and software described in the instructions for building and deploying the Insect Detect camera trap.
+The readers must also comply with all applicable laws and regulations regarding the deployment of the camera trap system including the associated software and deep learning models.
+    The author of these instructions cannot be held responsible for the results of action, inaction, or otherwise taken as a consequence of the information provided in the instructions.
+All products, brands and product links to any online shops are mentioned for illustration purposes only and do not denote a commercial relationship between the author and the products/brands/shops.

 The following instructions will enable you to reproduce the [**Full Setup**](components.md#full-setup){target=_blank} of the Insect Detect DIY camera trap for automated insect monitoring.
 If you only want to assemble